VachaLab/gorder-manual/src/membrane_normal.md

 When [ignoring periodic boundary conditions](no_pbc.md), membrane normals for lipids located near the edges (and especially at the corners) of the simulation box might not be calculated accurately.
 This occurs because, without PBC, not all nearby lipid heads are included in the surface estimation.
 If periodic boundary conditions are considered (which is the default), this issue does not occur.

 2. **Assigning lipids to leaflets**
-All methods for classifying lipids into leaflets use the membrane normal to determine what is 'up' and what is 'down' in the membrane.
+Most methods for classifying lipids into leaflets use the membrane normal to determine what is 'up' and what is 'down' in the membrane.
 However, due to technical limitations, these methods cannot use dynamically calculated membrane normals and always require a static membrane normal.
 You can specify this manually, for example:

     ```yaml
     leaflets: !Global